BerndiVader/MythicSkriptAddon/readme.md

 ### health of activemob %activemob%
 Returns a number with the amount of health the activemob actually has left: set {_health} to health of {_am}

+### maxhealth of activemob %activemob%
+Returns a number with the max health of the activemob.

 ### mlc %string% of activemob %activemob%
 %string% can be every YAML node of the mobs yml config.
 Returns the string of the %string% yml node of the activemob: set {_mobtype} to mlc {_node} of {_am}